cobanov/tasnif/readme.md

 classifier.export('path/to/output')
 ```

+## To-Do

+- [ ] Prevent calculation if there is no image read (PCA & k-means)
+- [ ] Export embeddings
+- [ ] Make model independent from img2vec
+- [ ] Separate cpu and gpu installation and catch gpu errors

 ## Contributing

 Contributions to `Tasnif` are welcome!
 Please fork the repository and submit a pull request with your proposed changes.